Burnaby adds 134 non-market units on City land

-Burnaby residents have started to move into 134 units of non-market housing, created through a partnership between the City of Burnaby, Catalyst Community Developments Society and the Canadian Mortgage Housing Corporation (CMHC).
+Burnaby residents have started to move into 134 units of non-market housing, created through a partnership between the City of Burnaby, Catalyst Community Developments Society and the federal government, through the Canada Mortgage Housing Corporation (CMHC).

 “This is another example of how Burnaby is leading the way when it comes to addressing the housing crisis in our region,” said Mayor Mike Hurley.
 “By working together with our partners in government and the non-profit community, we’re building housing that’s more affordable for people, including those displaced by development.”

 The 134 units in the 6-storey mixed-use building at 6889 Royal Oak Avenue will be rented at rates affordable to households with low and moderate incomes.
 The City provided land and a grant from the Community Benefit Bonus Affordable Housing Reserve to increase the feasibility of the project.
-The project also received grant funding through CMHC, and low-interest financing under the CMHC National Housing Co-Investment Fund (NHCF) program.
+The project also received grant funding through CMHC, and low-interest financing through the Affordable Housing Fund (AHF), formerly the National Housing Co-Investment Fund (NHCF).

 Some of the units will also be used to support Burnaby’s Tenant Assistance Policy.
 Burnaby tenants displaced by redevelopment were able to apply to live here while their new building is under construction.
 Once complete, the tenants will have the right to return to the redeveloped building at the same rent (plus any Residential Tenancy Act rent increases) in a unit with the same number of bedrooms.